aartum/FlureeImoplementationAIAO/README.md

   <p style="display: flex; align-items: center;">
     <span style="font-size: 20px; margin-right: 10px;">💡</span>
     <span>NOTE:
-    There are 3 different types of URLs when interacting with the fluree server.
+    There are 3 different types of URLs when interacting with the Fluree server.
 This is an example of the URLs, although the port might look different depending on how you assigned it:
         <ol>
             <li>If this is your first request and you do not have an existing Fluree Ledger: <a href="http://localhost:58090/fluree/create">http://localhost:58090/fluree/create</a></li>
             <li>If you wish to conduct insert, update or delete transactions to your existing ledger: <a href="http://localhost:58090/fluree/transact">http://localhost:58090/fluree/transact</a></li>